abeebyekeen/CHAPERONg/README.txt

 ## 2. Installation

-> In the instructions that follow, replace `xxx` with whatever suffix you have in the downloaded package
+> In the instructions that follow, replace "xxx" with "main" or "v0.1" as you have it in the downloaded package

 Step 1 -- Copy the CHAPERONg package to your preferred installation directory.